 Comparing P residuals to S residuals, we confirm that the determination of S arrivals is more difficult, as can be seen, for example, in the nearly double MAD for S compared to P. We attribute the lower performance for S picks to two main factors.
 First, S arrivals usually have lower signal-to-noise ratios due to the typically much higher noise levels of OBS horizontal components.
 Also, overlap with the P coda and precursors from a basement or Moho Sp conversion can create ambiguous onsets.
-Furthermore, our training dataset contained substantially fewer examples of S arrivals, giving the models less possibility to learn the characteristics of S arrivals.
-Nonetheless, the performance for S arrivals is still excellent, in particular considering that traditional pickers are usually unable to detect S arrivals on OBS recordings at all.
+Furthermore, our training data set contained substantially fewer examples of S arrivals, giving the models less possibility to learn the characteristics of S arrivals.